VladimirKalachikhin/Galadriel-cache/README.md

 # GaladrielCache
-This is a simple raster map tiles cache/proxy for use in a weak computers such as RaspberryPi or NAS.
-Author use it in a wi-fi router/GSM modem under OpenWRT on his sailboat Galadriel.<br>
+This is a simple raster map tiles cache/proxy to use on a weak computers such as RaspberryPi or NAS.
+Author use it in the wi-fi router/GSM modem under OpenWRT on his sailboat Galadriel.<br>
 GaladrielCache can be used with any on-line map viewer.
 [OruxMaps](http://www.oruxmaps.com/cs/en/) is a good choice.<br>
-Tiles stored on standard z/x/y file structure, so you may use SD with maps directly on your smartphone in the event of a disaster.
+Tiles stored on standard OSM z/x/y file structure, so you may use SD with maps directly on your smartphone in the event of a disaster.

 ## Features:
 1. User-defined map sources